Large-Language-Model Enabled Semantic Communication Systems: Conclusions

+This paper introduces a novel LLM-SC framework for textual data within wireless communication systems. {{We propose} that leveraging the tokenizer of an LLM {serves as} an effective joint source{--}channel coder}.
+An optimal LLM-enabled decoding and demodulation method is derived to resiliently demodulate text by integrating the LLM's contextual understanding.
+It is {deduced} that the pre-training of LLMs fundamentally constructs the encoding and decoding mechanisms for semantic communication, achievable without altering the original training process.
+Existing pre-trained models can be utilized for semantic encoding and decoding.

+Extensive simulations demonstrate that LLM-SC outperforms traditional communication systems in terms of bit error rate (BER) at the technical communication level and outcompetes current machine learning-based methods in semantic-level metrics.
+Compared to technical communication algorithms, LLM-SC excels in extracting contextual relationships from text and leveraging the receiver LLM's contextual understanding for error correction, thereby achieving lower BER.
+In comparison to other semantic communication systems, LLM-SC tends to demodulate meaningful sentences, thus outperforming in BLEU and sentence similarity metrics. {Furthermore,} the LLM acts as a semantic knowledge base in these systems, providing {both }sender and receiver with a probabilistic distribution of transmitted~sequences.

 In conclusion, this pioneering study demonstrates initial feasibility and motivates further research in co-designing LLMs to advance intelligent communication systems.
 Beyond maximizing bit transmission, integrating higher-level semantics is crucial for unlocking future capabilities.
-This work represents a significant step towards LLM-empowered wireless systems focused on meaningful transmission. \end{CJK}
+This work makes a significant step toward LLM-empowered wireless systems focused on meaningful transmission.